The Healthcare Hub

 The Drug Enforcement Administration requires that healthcare practitioners provide effective physical security safeguards for controlled substances, and that they initiate additional safety procedures related to controlled substances.
 The hope is that these safeguards will reduce access to these drugs by unauthorized persons, therefore minimizing the opportunity for theft or diversion.

-Though this hospital has a strong safety record and commitment to safety, errors and problems like this can crop up at many—if not all—hospitals, and it’s not the first time our team has experienced this type of scenario.
+Though this hospital has a strong safety record and commitment to safety, errors and problems like this can crop up at many—if not all—hospitals, and it’s not the first time this team has experienced this type of scenario.

 In this case, the nurse and the hospital responded appropriately, and they immediately implemented steps to ensure nothing like this would happen again.
 However, not all hospitals (particularly those that aren’t monitoring inventory regularly) have the appropriate measures in place to identify safety and compliance problems like this one—and rectify them—so quickly.